Carbon Ceramic Brakes Lifespan: Street vs Track

 |---|---|---|

-| Street | Road-focused friction system and NVH priorities. | Daily driving, canyons, styling, occasional light track use. |
+| Street | Road-focused friction system with NVH as a priority. | Daily driving, canyons, styling, the occasional light track day. |

-| Track-day | Matched pad chemistry + a real airflow/ducting plan. | Street cars that see regular track weekends. |
+| Track-day | Matched pad chemistry plus a real airflow and ducting plan. | Street cars that see regular track weekends. |

-| Race-only | Selected for sustained heat load with frequent inspections and event-based maintenance. | Dedicated track cars; not street-first. |
+| Race-only | Chosen for sustained heat load, with frequent inspections and event-based maintenance. | Dedicated track cars, not street-first builds. |

 FAQ